Spinach right in the batter gives these spinach crepes a lovely shade of green as well as a nutrient boost.

-- Place all crepe ingredients, except butter, in the bowl of a food processor.
+Place all crepe ingredients, except the butter, in the bowl of a food processor.
 Process until a smooth, thin batter has formed.
 Let batter rest for 15 minutes before using.

 - Preheat an 8” non-stick skillet over medium-high heat.
 Grease the skillet with a little butter, and pour roughly 3 Tbsp of batter into the skillet, swirling to coat the bottom.
 (There should be just barely enough batter to coat the entire bottom of the skillet.)

 - Cook crepes 1 ½ - 2 minutes on the first side.
 Flip and let the second side rest for 5-10 seconds in the hot pan before removing the crepe from the pan and wrapping in a towel.